DTJF/libpruio/src/doc/_examples.md

 ~~~{.txt}
 sudo ./pwm_adc 640x150
 ~~~
-  and you'll see grafic window with three rectangle lines like
+  and you'll see a grafic window with three rectangle lines like

   ![3 PWM outputs at 2.5 Hz (red = P9_14@50%, green = P9_16@20% and blue = P9_42@80%)](pwm_adc_screen.png)

   which is continously up-dating the signals.
-(Adjust the potentiometers to see three lines at different hights.)
+(Adjust the potentiometers to see three lines at different hights, but avoid touching the upper border = overvoltage.)

-  The frequenz and the duty cycle of each signal can get customized.
+  The frequency and the duty cycle of each signal can get customized.
   The active channel (the one to edit) is shown in the window title (P9_42 at startup).
 To switch to another channel, use
   | Key | Channel              |